| Ecological Descriptors

 |Co, R (S)

 Adult: Fish with an elongated, cylindrical, body and a notched tail.
 Body with five or six horizontal yellow stripes over a bluish silver to silvery-white background.
+N.B.
+Has one longitudinal stripe running UNDER the pectoral fin, unlike the similar Striped Grunt (which also lacks the yellow fins).
 Mouth noticeably smaller than in other grunts.
 All fins are yellow, except pectoral.

 Juvenile: 3 dark stripes: 1 from snout through eye to tail base, ending in an upwardly bent elongate black spot on tail fin base: 1 from top of eye back along front 3/4 of lateral line; 1 from above eye along top of back.